derektypist/coding-traineeship-projects/119-Portfolio-Project-2-Company-Directory/README.md

 - `sudo apt update`
 - `sudo apt upgrade`

+**History Commands**

+While being logged on to the VPS, use the command `history` to get a history of the commands.
+To repeat a command, use the command `!number`, where `number` is the number on the command.
+For example, if command number 1000, was `df -h`, typing `!1000` repeats the command `df -h`.

 **Digital Ocean Tutorials**

 References to Ubuntu 22.04 also apply to Ubuntu 24.04.